Yandex Cloud

 4.2.
 Create a connection to ClickHouse® in DataLens4.2.
 Create a connection to ClickHouse® in DataLens

-1. Enter the name: AppMetrica_workshop.
+1. Enter AppMetrica_workshop for the name.

 3. Select the username and enter the password from step 1.1.